krichard410/salesforceCaseStudy/README.md

 Hello!
 Thanks for taking the time to view my solutions for the Salesforce Case Study :)

+## Installing the Package
+This package can be deployed into a Salesforce Org (preferably a new environment), and the N26 App will be available for use.
+If the package is deployed in an already existing environment, there could be some deployment issues with the admin profile (potentially :)).

 ## Assumptions for this Case Study
 While reading the case study, I made a few assumptions on how the Salesforce solution would come together:
-- A contact can only have one Product (lookup) and one Home Country (Picklist)
+- A contact can only have one Product (lookup) and one Home Country (picklist)
 - A product detail is a child to the Product (parent), if a Product is deleted, all Product details should be deleted as well.
 - I've made the ATM Fees, Card Replacement Costs, and Cost per Calendar Month as text fields, as they seem to hold various types of data (currency, percentages, strings)
 - Assuming that Product detail records will not have any duplicates (product to country)